How to Secure Kubernetes Clusters with Kyverno Policies

 kubectl create -f <https://github.com/kyverno/kyverno/releases/download/v1.8.5/install.yaml>

-Step-2: Create a yaml file name prevent-deletion.yaml
+Step 2: Create a YAML file named prevent-deletion.yaml

 apiVersion: kyverno.io/v1